Isfiya: British Mandate

 In the 1922 census of Palestine conducted by the British Mandate authorities, Isfiya had a population of 733; 590 Druze, 17 Muslims and 126 Christians; the Christians broken down by denomination were six Orthodox, six Roman Catholics, 107 Greek Catholics (Melkites), and seven Maronites.
 At the time of the 1931 census, Isfiya had 251 occupied houses and a population of 742 Druzes, 187 Christians, and 176 Muslims; a total of 1,105.
 These counts included the smaller localities Damun Farm, Shallala Farm and al-Jalama.

 In the 1945 statistics the population of Isfiya consisted of 1,790; 180 Muslims, 300 Christians and 1,310 classified as "others", that is, Druze, while the land area was 46,905 dunams, according to an official land and population survey.
 Of this, 1,103 dunams were designated for plantations and irrigable land, 17,357 for cereals, while 74 dunams were built-up (urban) areas.

 During the 1936-39 Arab revolt in Palestine, the villagers initially supported a local rebel group led by Yusuf Abu Durra.
 However, after local leaders were abducted and murdered, the notables turned to the British, who destroyed the group.
 A Druze self-defense force was established that received arms from the British and sometimes coordinated its activities with local Jewish forces.

-State of Israel
+Israel

-Though Isfiya is predominantly Druze, a number of Jews also live there and in other Druze villages due to their low rent rates.
+Volunteers from Isfiya fought in the IDF during the War of 1948.
+Since 1956 conscription of Druze men became mandatory.
+Isfiya was connected to water in 1960 and to electricity in 1963.

+In 2022, the area of Isfiya was increased from 7,000 to 10,900 dunam.